Bernoulli’s Equation plays an important role in hydraulics.

 So, the Limitation of Bernoulli’s Equation is

-01) The Velocity of a Liquid particle in the center of a pipe is maximum and gradually decreases towards the walls of the pipe due to friction.
+01) The Velocity of a Liquid particle in the centre of a pipe is maximum and gradually decreases towards the walls of the pipe due to friction.

 Thus while using Bernoulli’s Equation, only the Mean Velocity of the Liquid should be taken into account because the Velocity of a Liquid particle is not uniform.